 That said, rookie mistakes abound.
 Peele could likely cut together a masterpiece from all of the opportunities he wastes here, as even the movie’s most intense sequences aren’t as frightening as their implications.
-However, the guy has a great eye for detail (the house is a monster unto itself) and he gets great stuff out of his cast.
-Chris’ tragic backstory goes to waste, but Kaluuya still finds plenty of nuance within the rare genre protagonist who never does anything stupid (besides assuming that his blackness wouldn’t be an issue).
+However, the first-timer has a great eye for detail (the house is a monster unto itself) and he gets great stuff out of his cast.
+Chris’ tragic backstory goes to waste, but Kaluuya still finds plenty of nuance within the rare genre protagonist who never does anything stupid.
 And LilRel Howery is hilarious as Chris’ skeptical best friend who immediately assumes that Rose’s family is up to some weird, brainwashing, sex-slave conspiracy shit.

 Still, nothing in “Get Out” is as funny as it could be, or as frightening as the fact that this film needed to be made in the first place.
 Peele might end his movie with a whimper of a third act, but the timidity of his storytelling is erased by the clear-eyed courage of his story.
 Without blinking, this film stares down some of the most damning truths about prejudice and intersectionality.
 It makes no bones about calling out white people for two-faced racism, taking particular exception to “the good ones” who are woke by day and sinister by night; who keep it 100 in public, and roughly -25 in private.

 Peele’s premise proves too difficult to dramatize, but it cleverly allows him to riff on the conflicting white desires to simultaneously appropriate and erase black culture (an idea that Stanfield’s character embodies to perfection).
-And while black men are unmistakably the heroes here, there’s enough side-eye aimed at subservience to prevent them from completely dodging the shade.
-Needless to say, a lot of people aren’t going to be super comfortable about how the film plays out, but that’s not Peele’s problem.
+It goes without saying that a lot of people aren’t going to be super comfortable about how the film plays out, but that’s not Peele’s problem.
 If anything, it’s his point, and it’s fun to watch him make it.
 “Get Out” may be deeply flawed, but it’s about time Hollywood put some muscle behind a movie that was less interested in flattering audiences than it was in scaring them straight.